sskorol/test-data-supplier/README.md

 Check **io.github.sskorol.testcases** package for more examples.

-### JSON, CSV and YAML processors
+### JSON, CSV, YAML and XLSX processors

-Test data supplier supports JSON, CSV and YML data retrieval.
+Test data supplier supports JSON, CSV, YML and XLSX data retrieval.
 Assuming you have the following resources:

 ```csv
 username,password